adelinor/angular-hierarchical-route/README.md

 Typically one route (or more), in an application, have significant functionality.
-In the sample, all views are trivial but the [#/home](http://adelinor.github.io/angular-hierarchical-route/sample/with-route-only) plays the role of the complex application.
+In the sample, all views are trivial but the [#/home](http://adelinor.github.io/angular-hierarchical-route/sample/with-route-only) plays the role of the complex portion in the application.

 Some options: